dingwenxiao/simply_recipe_rest/README.md

 -----

 This is a simple rest api for recipes.
-No database access and assume there is only one record exits:
+No database access and assume there is only one record exists:
 {id:1, name:'name', instructions:'instructions',ingredients:'ingredients'}